redf0x1/Auto-Forward-Messages/README.md

 # ❇️ Here Are My Features ❇️
 — User-friendly Dashboard

-— Forwards chats (public or private)
+— Bot to forward messages from one channel to other without admin permission in source channel (public or private)

+— Bot can also be used for Restricted Channels/Groups/Topic/Users/Bots.

 — Forwards Topic to Topic, Channel/Group/Chat to Topic and vice versa